Redocly/redocly-cli/README.md

 ## What makes this tool different

 Unlike other OpenAPI linters, `@redocly/openapi-cli` defines the possible type tree of a valid OpenAPI definition and then traverses it.
-This approach is very similar to how compilers work and results in major performance benefits over other approaches.
-Extend functionality at different points in the lifecycle with preprocessors, rules, and decorators by following the [visitor pattern](https://en.wikipedia.org/wiki/Visitor_pattern).
+This approach is very similar to how linters for programming languages work and results in major performance benefits over other approaches.
+Extend functionality at different points in the lifecycle with preprocessors, rules, and decorators.

+## TLDR: `npx @redocly/openapi-cli lint path-to-root-file.yaml`

 ## [Read the docs](https://redoc.ly/docs/cli/)